Doshchinsky/Other/README.md

 ### Note for gitaliases.sh:
 Firstly, give rights on execution to the script with `chomd +x ./gitaliases.sh`.
-After that you can run it from anywhere `./gitaliases.sh`
+After that you can run simply it as `./gitaliases.sh`

 ##### Star and Share if you like it :D